CEA-MetroCarac/fitspy/doc/README.md

 ![](_static/fit_settings.png)

-`maxmimum iterations` can be used to limit the number of iterations, saving CPU time processing consequently.<br>
+`maximum iterations` can be used to limit the number of iterations, saving CPU time processing consequently.<br>
 (An iteration corresponds to a gradient descent attached to all the fit parameters).

 Spectrum fit success or failure (related to reaching a fit convergence criterion before reaching the `maxmimum iterations`) is displayed in green or orange (resp.) in the file selector widget.